 - No unlimited data plans

 O2's coverage is excellent.
-More than 99% of us can get basic signal, and its 4G reaches a good 80-90% of the population now too, according to most stats.
+More than 99% of us can get basic signal; and by the end of 2017, O2 had reached its target to cover 98% of the population with 4G coverage.

-It's not the best around - EE has the widest coverage by far.
+It's not the best around - EE has the widest coverage.
 But it's among the best on the market, and pretty much guarantees you can make a call wherever you are, so it gets a thumbs-up from us.

 Regardless, make sure you use its coverage checker before you sign up just to check you'll be covered in all the places you frequent.